OpenRiskNet/landing_page/README.md

 ## OpenShift deployment

 Use the `openshift/httpd` image to deploy Apache HTTPd.
-THis can be done using the `Apache HTTP Server` application in the OpenShift application catalog (not the `Apache HTTP Server (httpd)` application).
+This can be done using the `Apache HTTP Server` application in the OpenShift application catalog (_NOT_ the `Apache HTTP Server (httpd)` application).

 Specify this GitHub repo in the **Git Repository URL** field and set the **Application Hostname** field to use as the URL that will